 Working Group for Recently-Tenured Associate Professors

-During academic year 2018–19, members of the pilot working group (approximately twelve associate professors tenured in 2016, 2017 or 2018) will attend a monthly VPFAA-led career development workshop hosted at the IAS.
+During academic year, members of the working groupwill attend a monthly VPFAA-led career development workshop hosted at the IAS.
 These workshops will be held three times per semester and will be available via digital recordings for members and others who were unable to attend.

 The twelve associate professors will be divided into two small groups, each of which will meet within one or two weeks following each workshop for a group discussion at a fixed, mutually convenient time.
 These monthly meetings will provide an opportunity for each small group (six associate professors maximum) to begin preparing individual research plans as well as to consider the substance of the prior workshop and other issues relating to promotion.
 These monthly group meetings will be led by a full professor.
 The two full professor leaders will also hold approximately two open office hours per month at the IAS for members of their small groups.
 These office hours, which will be prearranged and announced, will provide additional, individualized mentoring opportunities for group members.
 Additional office hours or appointments may be arranged.

-By the end of spring semester 2019, working group members will have had the opportunity to:
+By the end of the spring semester, working group members will have had the opportunity to: